-Even in winter, Rawlings Conservatory offers so many stunning photo backdrop opportunities, inside and out.
-The bride and groom invited 17 of their closest family and friends for an intimate, emotional ceremony under the towering palm trees.
+When Meredith and Jim found out they were expecting their second baby, they decided it was time to tie the knot.
+And what better place than Rawlings Conservatory in Druid Hill Park?
+Kid-friendly but romantic as can be.
+I love that even in winter, this space offers so many stunning photo backdrop opportunities, inside and out.
+The couple invited 17 of their closest family and friends for an intimate, emotional ceremony under the towering palm trees.

 Mountains, seed bombs, a yarn weaving ceremony, and a kitty in a bowtie make this wedding one of a kind.
 Emily and Michel wanted to have a casual potluck wedding along their favorite river.

 Chris and Hattie were married on a breezy summer's day in the heart of Canton, Baltimore's historical industrial district.
+Their ceremony was at St. Casimir Church and then everyone walked across the street to the waterfront.
 There was a mashed potatoes bar, an ice cream sundae station, and each guest signed a Jenga block instead of a guestbook.

 Chris and Lucia renewed their vows while a gaggle of kids played with rose petals at their feet.
 Adorable is an understatement!